Bonn climate talks end with Trump on one track and world on another

 The Norwegian firm signalling its support of clean energy, Storebrand, said it was divesting carbon-centric energy companies from its $80 billion portfolio.

-“It really is amazing the world at least stands united,” said Barrett.
+“It really is amazing the world at least stands united,” Barrett said.
 “But the successes they are talking about have to be put in the context of what really matters, which is the level of carbon dioxide in the atmosphere.
 And that has gone up every year since it was first measured in 1957.”